 Sword Art Online’s Eir Aoi is soaring over to Osaka next week as part of her AAI EIL Live House Tour 2019.
 The singer known to SAO fans for opening themes “Ignite”, “Innocence” and closing themes “Iris”, “Niji No Oto”, and “Ryuusei” is playing a gig at Zepp Osaka Bayside on Nov.
 14th at 19:00 JST / 7:00 PM.
 Doors will open at 18:00 JST / 6:00 PM.
 Further information about the venue for overseas fans currently visiting Japan can be found at this link.

 2014 hit single “Ignite” currently enjoys 25 million+ views on YouTube, just a taste of the incredible popularity of SAO owns worldwide.
 Meanwhile, “Innocence” has a comparable 16 million+ views.

 In a SAO dream collaboration, Eir Aoi played a set back in May at the Sacra Music Festival with LiSA, the singer of SAO’s most famous and first opening theme “Closing Fields”.
-They sang Opening Themes “Ignite” and “Rising Hope” together, which you can view below:
+They sang Opening Themes “Ignite” and “Rising Hope” together during the show.

 Sword Art Online Music Timeline:

 – “Innocence” was Eir Aoi’s first song featured on SAO (Opening Theme on Episodes #15-25)

 – “Niji No Oto” was the Closing theme on film, Sword Art Online: Extra Edition